avikodak/BengaluruStartupInterviews/README.md

 * final vs finally vs finalize java ?
 * How do you avoid deadlock in java ?
 * What is Object Pooling?
 How do you implement it?
-* What are different types of design patterns in java?
+* What are different types of design patterns in java ?
+* Difference between @Component @Controller @Repository ?

 ### Software Design Questions
 * Design elevator system for a building